Cuba: Comparative Health Systems

 - Non-resident surcharge waived for the credit hours associated with this program.

-- If you are nominated to this program, you will be required to pay a deposit to confirm your participation.
-The deposit is a down payment on the total costs to be billed by OHIO and is determined by the total cost of the program.
+- If you are selected for this program, you will be required to pay a non-refundable deposit of $500 (to be credited to student’s program fees) as part of the acceptance process/to confirm participation.
+This deposit is a down payment on the total costs to be billed by OHIO and is determined by the total cost of the program.

 - For programs completed over winter-break and spring break, the credit-hours associated with the program are part of the spring semester.
 Students taking between 12 to 20 Athens campus hours, including those associated with the program, will not incur additional tuition costs for the spring semester.
 Students taking less than 12 or more than 20 Athens campus credits for the spring term will see their tuition charge adjusted accordingly.